kpavankumar623/Assignment2-1--PythonProgramming/README.md

 Input : {"A":2500,"B":1000,"C":500,"D":450} Items bought : A, Quantity : 2 Items bought : B, Quantity : 3 Items bought : D, Quantity : 1

 Tax = 18%
+13.Write a function to add all key value pairs to a dict from nested dictionary.

+Eg: {

+“username”: “ABC”

+“channel” : {

+     Id : 101

+    “name”: ”XYZ”

+}

+}

+Expected output: { “username” : “ABC”, ’ Id’ : 101, “name”: ”XYZ”}

+14.Write a program to input electricity unit charge and calculate the total electricity bill according to the given conditions:

+For the first 50 units Rs.
+0.50/unit
+For the next 100 units Rs.
+0.75/unit
+For the next 100 units Rs.
+1.20/unit
+For unit above 250 Rs.
+1.50/unit
+Also, an additional surcharge of 20% should be added to the bill.

+15.Given 2 numbers, a for the purchase amount in rupees, and b for the quality of service(1-5) received, Calculate the tip according to the following table

+Quality Tip Percent
+1 5%
+2 10%
+3 15%
+4 20%
+5 25%

+16.Given 3 strings: first, second, and third.
+Third String is said to be a shuffle of first and second if it can be formed by interleaving the characters of first and second String in a way that maintains the left to right ordering of the characters from each string.

+For example, given first = "abc" and second = "def", third = "dabecf" is a valid shuffle since it preserves the character ordering of the two strings.
+Given these 3 strings write a program that detects whether the third String is a valid shuffle of first and second String.

+17.Write a program to count the number of occurrences of a word in below sentenses.

+Input : "Python has traditionally checked the up-to-dateness of bytecode cache files by comparing the source metadata with source metadata saved in the cache file header when it was generated.
+While effective, this invalidation method has its drawbacks.
+When filesystem timestamps are too coarse, Python can miss source updates, leading to user confusion.
+Additionally, having a timestamp in the cache file is problematic for build reproducibility and content-based build systems."

+Output : {"Python":2,"metadata":2,... }

+18.Given a dictionary called clubs where each key is the name of a club (a string), and each value is the set of id strings for the students in the club.
+Write a segment of Python code that creates a set of all student ids that are in all the clubs in the dictionary

+19.Write a program to merge two txt files to third txt file

+20.Write a program to remove empty lines from a txt file

+21.Write a program to combine each line from first file with the corresponding line in second file into the third file

+22.Write a program to check if given string is valid support ticket number or not.
+Valid Format :

+Starting 3 characters should be INC Followed by 5 char which is combination of uppercase alphabates and numbers Input : INC12A34 => Valid Support Ticket Number INC12345 => Invalid Support Ticket Number INC12#56 => Invalid Support Ticket Number

+23.Write a program to check if given password is valid password or not.
+Valid Password : 1.Min length should be 6 and max length should be 12 2.Password should contain atleast one Upper case letter 3.Password should contain atleast 1 special character (@,!,_,$,#) 4.Password should contain atleast 1 number

+24.Check if given phone number is valid international phone number as per E.164 format.
+E.164 numbers are formatted [+] [country code] [subscriber number] and can have a maximum of fifteen digits.